macbright/tic-tac-toe/README.md

 Tic-tac-toe or Xs and Os is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row wins the game.

 # Game instructions

+  1) Two players will take turns to mark the spaces on a 3x3 grid.

+  2) The player who succeeds in placing 3 of their marks in a horizontal, vertical, or diagonal row wins the game.

+  3) When there are no more spaces left to mark, it is consider a draw.

+  4) To place a mark on the grid, type the number on the space you would like to mark!
+     Good luck!

 ### Prerequisites